meringu/terraform-bucket-registry/README.md

 - Your Terraform providers aren't fit to share on the public Terraform Registry.
 - You want to distribute your Terraform providers with semantic versioning support.
 - You want to manage the installation of your Terraform providers during `terraform init`.
-- You have access to AWS S3, Azure blob, GCP Cloud Storage, or similar APIs for hosting.static websites.
+- You have access to AWS S3, Azure blob, GCP Cloud Storage, or similar APIs for hosting static websites.

 ## Installation